mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/get-together.md

 ---
 title: Get Together by Bailey Richardson, Kevin Huynh, Kai Elmer Sotto
-date: "2020-02-01"
+date: 2020-02-01
-path: "/bookshelf/get-together"
+path: /bookshelf/get-together
 ---

 ## I. Brief Summary

 * The premise of the book is how to cultivate a community.
-Just like how you water plants, you have to "water" communities to keep it alive.
+Just like how you water plants, you have to water communities to keep it alive.
 It is crucial to remember you are working with living, breathing human beings.
 The goal is to ask _less_ from the communtiy and do more _with_ them.
 The secret to getting people together is building your community _with_ people, not _for_ them.
 Building a community means incorporating more listening, invite more participation and developing leaders.
 Amateurs try to manage a community, but great leaders create more leaders.
 Distributing ownership is an ultimate piece of building, growing and maintaining a community.
 The book shares some amazing stories on how people inspired and built communities, which are not shared in my notes.

 ## II.
 Big Ideas

+The author writes and share their ideas on how to kick the tires on building a robust community.

 ### Spark the flame:
 - To spark a fire, you need to gather kindling.
 Likewise, to start your community, you need to get your people together.
 Although communities, feel magical , they won't come together by magic.
 If you want to spark your community, you'll need to first pinpoint your people.
 Answering _who_ and _why_ are crucial in setting the tone and direction of the community.
 The original leader should start with a clear _who_, then craft a _why_ with that _who_ in mind.
 This will determine the shared purpose.
 It could be running, basketball or an online gaming community.
 Purpose can mean many things to different people.
 Shared purpose could be creating value or it could be making an impact or making a change.
 In early days, communities feel homogenous.
 So, how do you diversify?
 It is by bridging and bonding.
 Commmunities _bond_ and _bridge_ across different dimensions.
 It is not “either-or” categories.
 Bridging can be across gender, age or geogrpahy but can also bond through ideology.